bhardy/bhardy/README.md

 # Hey, I'm Brant 🦕

 I'm a Frontend Software Developer at [Dapper Labs](https://www.dapperlabs.com/).
 I live in Vancouver, BC.
 I like the internet, jokes, and sports.
-I take on freelance work if it's cool.
-[Email me](mailto:brant@branthardy.com) for inquiries.

 🌤️ 🌨️ ☁️ 🐝 🗻 ❄️ ❄️ ⛈️ 🦅 🌩️\
 ☁️ 🦋 🌈 ⛰️ ⛰️ 🚠 ⛰️ 🌨️ 🌨️ 🌩️\